 I hope you find the following lessons on programming Arduino helpful!

-Video Transcript: Let’s say you’re making a project with Arduino.
-And you want some event to happen at a timed interval.
-Maybe every three seconds you want a servo to move, or maybe every minute you wanna send a status update to a web server.
-Whatever it may be, you want something to occur at…Read More
+Have you ever been making an Arudino project and you want something to occur at a timed interval?
+Maybe every 3 seconds you want a servo to move, or maybe every 1 minute you want to send a status update to a web server.
+How do you do that?
+Is there a function that is simple…Read More

 Have you heard of the Arduino millis() function?
 Did you know that it gives you access to the Arduino internal timer counter hardware which can be used for the timing of different events?
 We will discuss this and more in the video tutorial below.
 Topics in this lesson What is a hardware clock?
 Timer/Counter()…Read More